 Ferrari: The positions more or less reflect our expectation 12 October, 2013 Team and drivers report from qualifying day at the Japanese Grand Prix, Round 15 of the 2013 Formula 1 World Championship, at Suzuka.
 Fernando Alonso: “Today’s result is more or less what we were expecting, not having had a great pace all weekend, always being between sixth and tenth and even in Q3, I could not do more.
 Here the long run tests went better in terms of degradation than in Korea and that gives us hope that we can make up ground in the race.
 Tomorrow, we will give it our best shot, as always, trying to count on our strong points; the start, the strategy and the way we manage tyre degradation.
 The aim is definitely not just to finish in the first eight to keep the Championship alive, because if Vettel doesn’t win here, he will do it in one of the next races, when the number of combinations that can affect the result will be less.
 Now we need to pick up points for second place in the Constructors’ Championship and for that we need to finish ahead of Mercedes, who are only one point behind us”.
 Felipe Massa: “Managing to put together a perfect lap on this incredible track is always extremely satisfying and it reminded me of my pole here in 2006.
 Even if it’s a fifth place, it’s still a good starting point for tomorrow.
 Already yesterday, I could feel the car was well balanced and today we did a good job, managing to get all the potential out of it.
 More than this was not possible, but I am very happy all the same.
 Sure, tomorrow’s race will not be easy, because we have some very fast cars ahead of us, but we can be in the game and for that we must concentrate to the maximum on strategy and tyre management.
 Getting a good result will depend very much on having a strong pace.
 Last year, I finished second here and this evening I will try and remember how I did it”.
 Pat Fry: “It was a really very closely contested qualifying.
 The performance of the car improved since yesterday, partly because of the work we did to adjust the handling, partly because of the track conditions and the wind, which was particularly strong in the first sector.
 The positions more or less reflect our expectations, even if the gap to the leaders is smaller and that is an encouraging sign for us.
 Unfortunately we continue to suffer from a lack of aerodynamic downforce and so we struggle to fight for the top places.
 Today, we did a lot of work to find the right car configuration and both drivers gave their best.
 It’s never simple tackling a race starting from these positions, but in Suzuka, as we know, anything can happen.
 Now we must concentrate on preparing for the race and ensure we are ready to make the most of any opportunity, trying not to make any mistakes.
 Our pace on a long run, as seen yesterday, means we can be confident about tomorrow, even if we will have to take into account the variables, such as the weather and track conditions, which as we have seen today, partially affected the performance of all the cars”.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.